zig-robotics/zigros/README.md

 I plan on continuing to integrate core ROS functionality into ZigROS.
 With that said this is being develped in parallel to rclzig and other zig-robotics projects, and I can't make commitments to a specific timeline.

-## Features I hope to have ready for ZigROS 0.2
+## Features I hope to have ready for ZigROS 0.3
- - Upgrade to Zig 0.14 which is to be released shortly
  - Actions
  - Remaining interfaces from rcl_interfaces
  - All interfaces from common_interfaces
  - rosbag (at least a build of rosbag2_cpp for you to integrate with your projects manually, possibly some helpers around it)
- - foxglove-bridge (as an example of a 3rd party library, also as an easy way into your project in the absense of the ros cli)
+ - foxglove-bridge (as an example of a 3rd party library, also as an easy way into your project in the absence of the ros cli)

 ## The following are features that I would welcome contributions for but can't/won't maintain on my own
  - windows support (would need to cross compile from linux which has some extra odd edge cases)
- - mac support (would also need to support cross complilation but should be more straight forward)
+ - mac support (would also need to support cross compilation but should be more straight forward)
  - additional RMWs (for the single RMW use case only, see below)